Sales Engineer at Air Products South Africa - IT-Online

 -

-- Minimum 5 years selling experience in Industrial, Technical or Gas industry;
+- Minimum 3 years sales experience in Industrial, Technical or Gas industry;

 - Computer literate and proficient in MS Office suite;